-Based upon a review of the latest published version of the National Register of Historic Places, there are no known sites eligible for, or included in, the Register within the permit area.
+Based upon a review of the latest published version of the National Register of Historic Places, the project area is located within the Fort Terry Historic District which is listed on the State and National Register of Historic Places.
+In a letter dated April 15, 2021, the New York State Parks, Recreation, and Historic Preservation Office stated that the project, as described, will have No Adverse Effect on historic resources.
 Presently unknown archeological, scientific, prehistorical, or historical data may be lost by work accomplished under the required permit.